"The contemptuous person intends to shame the person he derides." (St. Thomas Aquinas)

 "Go away, go away, don't you come back any more!
 Go away, go away, and please don't slam the door!"

-In this post, I wish to discuss the agony of the “man who wasn’t there,” yet who still is.
-Once you’ve finally made your way out of an abusive relationship and are on your path toward healing, he still haunts you.
-Your thoughts, your daily activities, your motivations and your self-perception may still be guided by his gaslighting and manipulation.
-It takes great effort and healing to get him out of your head.
+In this post, I wish to discuss coping with the “man who isn't there,” yet who still seems to linger inside your head.
+If you’ve finally made your way out of an abusive relationship and have begun healing, your ex-partner's voice may still haunt you.
+Your perceptions of the world around you -- and even your thoughts -- may still be guided by his projection and gaslighting.
+It takes a lot of effort and healing to get him out of your head.

 But now ...